kreative-kat/ko_ug_draft_conversion/user guide.md

 Figure 1.
 Kontain System Diagram

-Kontain’s implementation of a OCI Runtime compliant container interface is *‘`krun`’* (_based on ‘`crun`’ by RedHat), which is used to build and run an application as a Kontain unikernel in a nested VM.
+Kontain’s implementation of a OCI Runtime compliant container interface is *`krun`* (based on RedHat `crun`), which is used to build and run an application as a Kontain unikernel in a nested VM.